-020. Brooks, Michael P. "The Community Action Program as a Setting for Applied Research, " Journal of Social Issues, vol. 21, no. 1, (1965),
+Brooks, Michael P. "The Community Action Program as a Setting for Applied Research," Journal of Social Issues, Vol. 21, No. 1 (1965), pp. 29-40.

 This article discusses the possible uses of evaluation research in community action programs for the advantage of both the programs and the researcher.
 The researcher can provide ideas for experimentation in action programs, collect and analyze data necessary for program planning, and assist in the planning process by encouraging rationality.
 He can also design and implement the necessary and complex evaluation studies.
-Evaluation serves several purposes for community programs; (1) it informs the funding agent of the value received for dollars spent, (2) refines those who evaluate.
-Second is the constraint imposed by the disciplinary boundaries which separate the social sciences.
-Communities are obviously interdisciplinary.
-Third is the othical necessity for continuous feedback of research results into the programs.
-This produces a changing program needing a changing research design.
-Fourth there is always pressure for immediate results.
-Fifth is the diversity and unpredictability of people involved in the community program.

-and improves the program through continuous feedback, (3) makes results of the program available to other interested communities, and (4) examines the underlying hypotheses of the program.
-The evaluation may be done on the level of individual projects such as pre-school centers, of the First is the long-standing tension between those involved in action and community program as a whole and its impact, or of the aggregate impact of a number of community action programs.
-Two possible foci of the evaluation are the program product and the program process, although the Several constraints exist which may hinder effective evaluation.
+Evaluation serves several purposes for community programs: (1) it informs the funding agent of the value received for dollars spent, (2) refines and improves the program through continuous feedback, (3) makes results of the program available to other interested communities, and (4) examines the underlying hypotheses of the program.
+The evaluation may be done on the level of individual projects such as pre-school centers, of the community program as a whole and its impact, or of the aggregate impact of a number of community action programs.
+Two possible foci of the evaluation are the program product and the program process, although the two are closely interrelated.